Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 - Most green, leafy houseplants like well-draining potting soil and indirect sunlight and will be happy in the normal range of indoor temperatures.

 - A whole range of plants prefer low-light situations, so if you have rooms without much light, pick one of these.
 Other houseplants love direct sun, and these work well for full-sun windowsills or patios.

-- Succulent houseplants like Christmas cactus or a jade plant won't survive without tip-top drainage, so these require a grittier soil and lots of drain holes in the pots.
+- Succulent houseplants like a Christmas cactus or a jade plant won't survive without tip-top drainage, so these require a grittier soil and lots of drain holes in the pots.

 - Air plants, like orchids, are epiphytes.
 They grow in trees in the wild, not in soil.
 You'll have to use a light-growing material specially designed for them.

 - Plants that prefer high humidity often grow well in the bathroom, but you can also up the humidity of any plant by sitting it on pebble saucers.

 Before you get too anxious, remember that there really are only a few things a human can do to kill a plant, with overwatering (usually combined with faulty drainage) making the top of the list.
 Read this article for a short-list of potentially lethal plant-care no-nos to avoid at all costs.

 Does it seem odd to you that a plant might prefer the bedroom over the kitchen?
 The office over the bathroom?
 It's not as silly as it sounds.
 Picking the best plants for particular rooms is part of the campaign to fit a plant's needs with the characteristics of a space.

 Bathrooms, with episodic humidity, and kitchens, with temperature variations as the oven heats, require special attention.
 For other rooms of the house, you can go with air-cleaning plants that pull toxins right from the air.
 And picking the right bedroom plant can help you get to sleep.